lpereira/lwan/README.md

 ##### Lua Server Pages (2️⃣)

 Lwan is somewhat compatible with [CivetWeb](https://github.com/civetweb/civetweb/blob/588860e30721bf5453b0440c390865a8e85dcae5/docs/UserManual.md#lua-scripts-and-lua-server-pages)'s implementation of Lua Server Pages (LSP).
-Not all entries in the `mg` table is implemented due to API differences between Lwan and CivetWeb.
+Not all entries in the `mg` table (see the linked documentation) is implemented due to API differences between Lwan and CivetWeb.

 A LSP file is converted into a Lua script and is executed as if it were a regular Lwan Lua script (1️⃣).
+File names have to end with `.lua`, `.lsp`, or `.lp` extensions.
+If a filename isn't provided, Lwan will try opening, in this order, `index.lsp`, `index.lp`, and finally, `index.lua`.

+> [!NOTE]
+>
-The `__request` metatable is available with the same methods described above; the entries in the `mg` table are a thin wrapper around this metatable, and may not behave exactly like their original counterparts.
-Of note, elements in the table are lazily created (using a `__index` function in its metatable), so looping over, for instance, `mg.request_info` won't work unless the keys you're interested in were previously accessed.
+> The `__request` metatable is available with the same methods described
+> above; the entries in the `mg` table are a thin wrapper around this
+> metatable, and may not behave exactly like their original counterparts.
+>
+> Elements in the `mg` table are lazily created (using a `__index` function
+> in its metatable), so looping over, for instance, `mg.request_info` won't
+> work unless the keys you're interested in were previously accessed.
-Because of this, the same caveat about using global variables applies to Lua Server Pages.
+> Because of this, the same caveat about using global variables applies to
+> Lua Server Pages.

 Lua script elements maybe enclosed between blocks delimited by: